hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513171v2-positional-fragility-in-llms-how-offset-effects-reshape-our-understa.md

 ---
 layout: default
-title: Positional Fragility in LLMs: How Offset Effects Reshape Our Understanding of Memorization Risks
+title: "Positional Fragility in LLMs: How Offset Effects Reshape Our Understanding of Memorization Risks"
 ---

 # Positional Fragility in LLMs: How Offset Effects Reshape Our Understanding of Memorization Risks